balanced-dev/yuzu-docs/docs/delivery/umbracoAutomation/contentCreation.md

 ## How does it work

-- add a new content item for the document type / viewmodel that is going to be imported
+- add a new content item for the document type / viewmodel that is being imported
 - in the Yuzu Import dashboard click the `Content` for the viewmodel
 - choose the added content item and the definition data file